Is BV a sign of cheating? All about bacterial vaginosis

 • Mobiluncus

 Of these, G. vaginalis is by far the most common indicator of BV.
-However, it is usually a collection of organisms that are the culprit.((Hill, G. B. (1993).
-The microbiology of bacterial vaginosis.
-American Journal of Obstetrics & Gynecology, 169(2), 450-454. https://doi.org/10.1016/0002-9378(93)90339-K))
+However, it is usually a collection of organisms that are the culprit.4

-The same study also found that individuals with bacterial vaginosis present lower concentrations of Lactobacillus than those with a normal vaginal examination.
+The same study also found that individuals with bacterial vaginosis presentlower concentrations of Lactobacillusthan those with a normal vaginal examination.

 PS: Major bonus points if you just tried to pronounce all of those bacteria names out loud.

-Symptoms: BV vs. yeast Infection
+Compare the symptoms: BV vs. yeast Infection

 Yeast infection symptoms include itching, burning, and a thick white discharge resembling cottage cheese.
 On the other hand, BV is a bacterial infection that presents different symptoms, such as a foul-smelling discharge that is often gray or white in color, itching, and irritation.

 It is important to note that both conditions can cause discomfort and inconvenience for those affected.
 However, they require different treatment approaches.
-While antifungal medications are usually effective in treating yeast infections, bacterial vaginosis may require antibiotics to restore the balance of bacteria in the vagina.
+While antifungal medications are usually effective in treating yeast infections, bacterial vaginosis may require antibiotics to restore the natural balance of bacteria in the vagina.

 • Gray, off-white, or greenish vaginal discharge, usually thin and watery

-• Vaginal irritation or itching
+• Vaginal irritation or itchiness

 • Burning when you pee